psb95/Project-eks/README.md

 Workloads are deployed via Helm with readiness and liveness probes.

-Monitoring and logging are routed to AWS CloudWatch.

 A GitHub Actions workflow handles the provisioning and deployment pipeline.

 🚀 Application Deployment (via Helm)